CorneliusWalters/Arch_Dev_Env/README.md

     *   Logs for the hook are written to `/mnt/c/wsl/tmp/logs/pacman_git_sync.log`.
 *   **Git Credentials:** For the `git push` to succeed, your WSL user needs Git credentials configured (e.g., SSH key added to GitHub, or Git Credential Manager set up).

+## Configuration Management (Dotfiles)

+This setup uses a powerful pristine/patch system to manage your configuration files (dotfiles), giving you the best of both worlds: a consistent base configuration and the ability to safely preserve your personal customizations.

+### Config Managment - How It Works

+For each configuration (like `tmux.conf`), the system maintains three files:
+1.  **Pristine File:** A clean copy of the base configuration from this repository, stored in `~/.config/dotfiles-pristine/`.
+This is the system's "source of truth."
+2.  **Working File:** The actual file used by the application (e.g., `~/.config/tmux/tmux.conf`). **This is the file you should edit.**
+3.  **Patch File:** A file containing only your changes (e.g., `~/.config/tmux/tmux.conf.patch`).
+This is what gets automatically committed to your Git repository.

+When the setup script runs, it lays down the pristine files and then applies your saved `.patch` files to generate the final working configuration.

+### Making and Saving Your Customizations

+1.  **Edit the working file directly.** For example, to change a tmux setting, simply run `nvim ~/.config/tmux/tmux.conf` and make your changes.
+2.  **Save the file.** A background service will automatically detect the change, compare it to the pristine file, generate a new `.patch` file, and commit it to your Git repository.

+This means your personal modifications are safely version-controlled as small, manageable patches, separate from the base configuration.
+You can pull updates from this repository in the future, and your patches will be reapplied on top of the new base files.

+## Troubleshooting

+*   **Installation Failure:** Check the main log file for `1_sys_init.sh` at:
+    `C:\wsl\tmp\logs\YYYYMMDD_HHMMSS\sys_init.log` (timestamp will vary).
+*   **Pacman Hook Failures:** Check the dedicated log for the hook at:
+    `C:\wsl\tmp\logs\pacman_git_sync.log`
+*   **Git Push Failures in Hook:** Ensure your Git credentials (SSH key, Git Credential Manager) are correctly set up for your WSL user.
+Try a manual `git push` from your repository root (`/mnt/c/wsl/wsl-dev-setup`) in your WSL terminal to diagnose.
+*   **Zsh or Neovim Not Working as Expected:** Verify that the configuration files in `~/.config/zsh` and `~/.config/nvim` exist and contain the expected content.
+If they were accidentally overwritten, you may need to re-clone the repository and re-run the setup, or manually restore them from your Git history.

 ## Usage

 Once the setup is complete and you've logged back into your WSL Arch terminal: